This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Sugar: Adjust the sweetness to your preference.
-You can reduce the sugar or substitute it with maple syrup for a unique flavor twist.
+• Sugar: Adjust the sugar to your taste.
+You can make the eggnog lightly sweet or use maple syrup for a natural sweetness and slightly different flavor.

 Save This Recipe!